BobTheShoplifter/docker-school/README.md

 This means that only the test brach will build with the settings defined these settings can be set pretty complex and you can do a lot via this file.
 Me personaly like using the Dockerfile to do the build stuff.

+Branches can also be used before submitting a Merge request and via the gitlab CI it will wait untill the build is successfull on the test branch before merging to Master.

 ```sh
 ### IF YOUR REPO IS PRIVATE YOU NEED TO RUN